(1925 - 2008)

 Johnny Bond, the great composer and vocalist, suffered a stroke that left him, at times, unable to complete his thoughts.
 I called Nolan and asked if he would care to pay Johnny a visit.
 He was most agreeable to the suggestion.
 During the visit with Johnny and his lovely, gracious wife, Dorothy, it became apparent that Nolan was paying close attention to Bond's inability to complete all of his thoughts.
 At times, it appeared that Bob was attempting to aid Johnny in the conclusion of a remark.
 I was impressed.

-in apparent excellent health.
-Bob enjoys talking about the present more than the
+excellent health.
+Bob enjoys talking about the present more than the past.
+While

-past.
-While he fully appreciates his years with the Pioneers, he spends very
+he fully appreciates his years with the Pioneers, he spends very little time

 Note: We strongly urge to you read, "Hear My Song – the Story of the Celebrated Sons of the Pioneers" by Ken Griffis to learn more about each of the members of the group.
 The book is full of detailed information and anecdotes.